 Car Accident?
 No Insurance?
 Not At Fault?

-Depending on the severity of the accident and the damage caused, you may be left without a way to get around while your vehicle is in for repairs.
-But the good news is that you have rights under Australian law – and Right2Drive is here to make sure that motorists understand and can enforce these rights after a not at fault accident.
+Depending on the severity of the accident and the damage caused, you may be left without a way to get around while your vehicle is in for repairs, whether you have an insurance policy or not.
+But the good news is that you have rights under Australian law—and Right2Drive is here to make sure that motorists understand and can enforce these rights after a not at fault accident.

 Am I eligible for an accident loan car if the accident wasn’t my fault and I don’t have any insurance?